Goal 5: Gender equality

-Ending all forms of discrimination against women and girls is not only a basic human right, but it also crucial to accelerating sustainable development.
-It has been proven time and again, that empowering women and girls has a multiplier effect, and helps drive up economic growth and development across the board.
+Ending all discrimination against women and girls is not only a basic human right, it’s crucial for sustainable future; it’s proven that empowering women and girls helps economic growth and development.

-Affording women equal rights to economic resources such as land and property are vital targets to realizing this goal.
-So is ensuring universal access to sexual and reproductive health.
-Today there are more women in public office than ever before, but encouraging women leaders will help strengthen policies and legislation for greater gender equality.
+It is vital to give women equal rights land and property, sexual and reproductive health, and to technology and the internet.
+Today there are more women in public office than ever before, but encouraging more women leaders will help achieve greater gender equality.